Travel and earn money at the same time. If that sounds great to you, think about becoming an Au Pair in the Netherlands!

 We can accept placements year round although peak placement times are late August/September and January.

 A fantastic bicycle montage.
 Featuring Amsterdam, Groningen, Rotterdam, Utrecht and Nijmegen.

 The fee you pay to be an Au Pair goes to our 501(c)(3) non-profit public charity, The GeoVisions Foundation.
 Be sure to speak to your tax preparer to see if any of these fees can be deducted as a charitable donation.

-A stipend of at least €300 (Euros) per month for up to 30 hours of babysitting and light housework.
-The stipend is €340 per month if you are over 20 and have at least two years of college.
+A stipend of €300 (Euros) per month for up to 30 hours of babysitting and light housework.
+The stipend can be up to €340 per month if you are over 20 and have at least two years of college and extensive childcare experience.

 You could earn over $5,000 for the year and have all of your living expenses covered.

-Receive at least two full days off per week, plus you are entitled to two-weeks off as paid holidays.
+Receive two days off per week, plus you are entitled to two-weeks off as paid holidays.

 After your arrival, you will receive a timetable with duties and working days/hours, so you know exactly the working time.
-The family must respect your time off.
-Should the family require you to work outside the usual working hours this must be agreed by both sides and any extra hours worked must be paid.
+The family should respect your time off.

 You can find free au pairs positions on the Internet.
 Over the years we have met au pairs who did that and had horrible experiences when they thought they were going into a fantastic overseas au pair job only to find out the family where they were living was not screened, families dismissed au pairs routinely without paying them, and there was no one to turn to for help and support.
 No one to look out for them.
 And because they were on their own, they were lonely.
 Read about them here.